What super stapling means for your business

 - Enter the employee’s details including their TFN, full name, date of birth and residential or postal address if their TFN isn’t provided

-- Your business’ details, including its name, TFN and ABN
+- your business’ details, including business name and ABN

 If a representative is making the request on your behalf, they’ll need their registered agent number and agent ABN.

 What if the stapled fund doesn’t accept contributions?